History of the Jews in Odesa: The 19th and early 20th centuries

 The community had, however, fallen victim to increased tensions with other nationalities, which eventually evolved into open antisemitism.
 During the 1821 anti-Jewish riots in Odesa, which occurred after the death of the Greek Orthodox patriarch in Constantinople, 14 Jews were killed.
-Overall, the pogroms in Odesa were carried out in 1821, 1859, 1871, 1881, and 1905, although the Jewish Encyclopedia does not count the 1821 riot as an instance of such.
+Notable pogroms occurred in 1821, 1849, 1859, 1871, 1881, 1900, 1905, and 1918–1919.
 The term became common after a wave of large-scale anti-Jewish violence swept the southern Russian Empire, including Ukraine, between 1881 and 1884, incited by rumours blaming Jews for the assassination of Alexander II.

 Additionally, the May Laws of 1882 gave impetus to political activism among Russian Jews and mass emigration.
 More than two million Jews fled Russia between 1881 and 1920, the vast majority emigrating to the United States and the Ottoman region that became Palestine, and the city became an important base of support for Zionism.